Digital Marketing Agency | SEO, Paid Social & PPC

 Google on SEO and Topics Taxonomy

-Another reason for creating multiple sites primarily for ranking purposes (rather than quality) is the belief that by breaking down a topic into subtopics, they can create stronger sites focused on those specific subtopics rather than having one site covering multiple related areas.
+Another reason some people build numerous sites mainly targeted at ranking, rather than for reasons of quality, is that they believe by breaking down a topic into subtopics, they can create stronger sites that are about those particular subtopics instead of having one site about several similar areas.

-However, what often occurs is the management of multiple related sites that could potentially be more robust if combined into a single authoritative website.
+But what often happens is the administration of several related sites, which can be much more robust combined into one single authority website.

 Bill agreed with me and shared: